From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \subsection{Model-based Verifiers: Toward Greater Flexibility}

 To mitigate the limitation of rule-based verifiers, {we next investigate model-based verifiers as a potential alternative.
 Model-based verifiers seek to leverage the core capabilities of LLMs, including their advanced reasoning skills, to produce more accurate judgments.
 They are, in principle, better equipped to evaluate answers presented in diverse formats.
 Model-based verifiers are explored in several concurrent works~\citep{su2025expanding,tigerreasoner,seed2025seed} without deep discussion or ablation on their strengths and limitations.
-As such, the potential benefits of model-based verifiers over rule-based ones in the context of RL remain unclear.
-Additionally, model-based verifiers, especially generative ones, introduce significant computational overhead, which can be critical for online RL training.
 In this section, we first explore model-based verifiers in static evaluation, and in \S\ref{s4:rl_with_general_llm} we will discuss its effect in RL training.}

 \paragraph{Setup.} We evaluate two categories of general LLM as a verifier: (1) {Short-CoT} models: Qwen2.5-instruct (1.5B and 7B)~\citep{yang2024qwen2} and Qwen2.5-Math-instruct (1.5B and 7B)~\citep{yang2024qwen2math}.
 (2) {R1-style} long-CoT models: DeepSeek-R1-Distill-Qwen (1.5B and 7B)~\citep{guo2025deepseek}.
 We will also discuss model-based verifiers specifically trained for verification tasks in \S\ref{sec:s5_hacking}.
 Note that we focus on models with up to 7B parameters, as larger models are neither practical nor efficient for scaling RL training.
 We note that all these models are generative which will typically generate reasoning traces along with the final judgment.
 Since rule-based verifiers achieve nearly perfect precision but tend to produce false negatives, we focus here exclusively on the examples that rule-based verifiers classify as incorrect.
 This approach is able to better distinguish different model-based verifiers.
 It also aligns with the design of our hybrid verification system in the RL experiments, where rule-based verifiers are applied first, and model-based verifiers are used only for those cases deemed incorrect.
 We will provide further details in \S\ref{sec:intro_hybrid}.
 Specifically, for the evaluation dataset, we use the subset sampled from DeepSeek-R1-Distill-Qwen-32B, excluding examples that have already been classified as correct by the HuggingFace Math Verifier.
 For additional details about the evaluation procedure, please refer to Appendix~\ref{appx:detailed_eval_setting_model}.